Have you ever stopped to think about why your life hasn’t been working?

 What is self-examination?

-The dictionary describes it as careful examination of your own behavior and beliefs to see whether they are good or bad.
+The dictionary describes it as a careful examination of your own behavior and beliefs to see whether they are good or bad.

 How must we examine?
 Carefully.